> Counseling & Psychological Services

-Mel is currently pursuing his Master's degree in Mental Health Counseling from MSU.
+Mel is currently pursuing her Master's degree in Mental Health Counseling from MSU.

 Mel has recently completed her Master's degree in Mental Health Counseling from MSU.

 Marise is currently pursuing her Master's degree in Mental Health Counseling from MSU.

 Kathryn is currently pursuing her Doctorate degree from the Spalding University -Louisville, Kentucky.

 Victoria is currently pursuing her Doctorate degree from the George Washington University - Washington, D.C.

 Larissa is currently pursuing her Doctorate degree from the University of Missouri - Kansas City.

 Front Office Staff